Credit units: 3

 College: Arts and Science

-Courses in this series examine the peoples and processes shaping indigenous societies, their imperial rulers, and the postcolonial experience.
+Sections of this course examine the peoples and processes shaping indigenous societies, their imperial rulers, and the postcolonial experience.
 Topics will range from local case studies of First Nations to broader histories of European imperial expansion and national independence movements.
 The problems of identity, power and policy are at the forefront of these investigations, emphasizing the ways that communities accepted, resisted or transformed colonial agendas.
 Courses will also foreground variations among colonizing projects, and responses to them, in different eras.
 Examples of course foci include Britain and British Empires since Caesar, the Arab Spring, the scramble for Africa, aboriginal activism in Canada, USA, and Australia, a global history of slavery, perspectives on community and sovereignty in North America, and colonial Latin America.
-All courses will emphasize how historians have understood different practices of colonization and their relationship to political, economic and social change.
+All sections of this course will emphasize how historians have understood different practices of colonization and their relationship to political, economic and social change.

 Upcoming class offerings